Sgant1/Winedemic/README.md

 We broke task management down as follows:

 Square Role: Steve: Collect/Clean the data.
+GitHub Dashboard Manager

-GitHub Dashboard Manager, Circle Role: Amanda: Code Outline, joining data sets, Pseudocode SQL interface.
-Ashley: Pseudocode for analysis.
+Circle Role: Amanda: Code Outline, joining data sets, Pseudocode SQL interface.
+Ashley: Pseudocode for analysis

-Triangle Role: Erica: Machine Learning (find out if our analysis will be applicable for machine learning) Visuals, X Role: Zack: ‘Technology.md’ file in branch
+Triangle Role: Erica: Machine Learning (find out if our analysis will be applicable for machine learning) Visuals

+X Role: Zack: ‘Technology.md’ file in branch

-Ashley: Task Management, Written analysis, logo development,  Rubric Alignment
+Other: Ashley: Task Management, README.md, logo development,  Rubric Alignment

 All: complete state spreadsheet

 We communicate via Slack daily and have been working consitently together on Mondays and Wednesdays.